kasper-piskorski/docs/pages/documentation/4-querying-with-graql/graql-overview.md

 ## Query types

-There are four types of queries, which are begun with the follow keywords:
+There are five types of queries, which are begun with the follow keywords:
 - [match](match-queries.html) - for matching patterns in the graph
 - [ask](ask-queries.html) - for querying if certain patterns exist in the graph
 - [insert](insert-queries.html) - for inserting types and instances